Connect with us

 Duquesne Dukes head coach Keith Dambrot November 21, 2022 David Hague/PSN

-The COVID season will be one of the greater cases of what could have been, but by the next season it was clear that the team was beginning to tear about and Dambrot needed to take back control.
+The COVID season will be one of the greater cases of what could have been, but by the next season it was clear that the team was beginning to tear apart and Dambrot needed to take back control.

 He himself said as much after the Atlantic 10 Championship run ended in the quarterfinals.
-Dambrot needed players that could be nasty, unafraid to do the dirty work but also be a team player, something which had almost entirely eroded in that 2020-2021 season.
+Dambrot needed players that could be nasty, unafraid to do the dirty work, but also be a team player, something which had almost entirely eroded in that 2020-2021 season.

 The 6-24 season which followed might have been viewed at as an overreaction or overcorrection from Dambrot, but it was necessary and a turning point which made this season possible.

 That team gave Dambrot Tre Williams and Andy Barba.
 Players who remain on the roster and exemplify what Dambrot seeks, work hard, have fun and get results.
 Austin Rotroff also deserves special recognition for sticking it out with the program and helping set the foundation for what this year has become.
+R.J.
+Gunn also was someone who joined during that six-win season and his staying helped set a clear standard in motion.

 A lot of Dambrot’s success can be attributed to how he can manage and interact with people, and it made the Dukes relevant.